stdeepak22/graphql-on-mongo/readme.md

 ![graphQL_queryAndResult](db_mongo/seed_init/readme_assets/graphQLQueryAndResult.jpg)

 ## Bonus Point -
-On your terminal (where you started apollo server using `npm start`) you can see how many queries are fired overall for that GraphQL query, remembers its optimated using the [dataloader](https://www.npmjs.com/package/dataloader).
+On your terminal (where you started apollo server using `npm start`) you can see how many queries are fired overall for that GraphQL query, remembers its optimized using the [dataloader](https://www.npmjs.com/package/dataloader).

 ![queryCountLog](db_mongo/seed_init/readme_assets/queryCountLog.jpg)